 This also goes for EU nationals contemplating a move to the UK, for whom it may also be a “now or never” scenario.

 At the moment it seems the current rights around freedom of movement would stand until the end of the transitional period.
-The previously agreed date for the transition period to end was 31 December 2020, but it now looks as though that could possibly be extended further, perhaps even until after the next general election in 2022.
+The previously agreed date for the transition period to end was 31 December 2020, but it now looks as though that could possibly be extended.
 Also, the European Commission is proposing allowing UK citizens visa-free travel to the Schengen area post-Brexit if the UK offers reciprocity to EU citizens.

 – Terry Boyd and Laura Kaye